jul/BAD-ASS/source/BAD.rst

  I don't think we should emphase on coding convention when people submit patches.
- It demotivates them, when they propose substential patches, and we can still help them afterward on the coding convebtion.
+ It demotivates them, when they propose substential patches, and we can still help them afterward on the coding convention.

    -- seen on python-dev